Skip to content

 BackendDriverReviewer modelsShape

-RepoPrompt (rp)RepoPrompt app + rp-clichosen in the RepoPrompt window / sessionmacOS GUI; its Builder auto-discovers the surrounding context the diff alone would miss
+RepoPrompt (rp)RepoPrompt CE + CE-first CLI ladderchosen in the RepoPrompt window / sessionmacOS GUI; rpce-cli is preferred, discontinued Classic is compatibility-only, and Builder discovers context the diff alone would miss

 OpenAI Codex (codex)codex CLIGPT-5.x familyheadless, cross-platform